gretchen.sileo@temple.edu

 Incarcerated individuals in the U.S. purchase goods and services from monopoly vendors selected by their correctional authority.
 We study telecommunications services, which have come under bipartisan scrutiny due to the high prices inmates pay for phone calls.
 Prospective providers are evaluated on their technical capabilities, the prices they would charge, and the “commission” they would pay the correctional authority.
 Using data from public records requests, we estimate a first-score auction model with evaluation uncertainty and multi-dimensional bidder heterogeneity.
 Our results indicate that reducing the role of commissions in procurement lowers prices, whereas increasing competition among providers mainly raises commission payments.
 Moreover, recently promulgated federal regulation that bans commissions and caps prices likely preserves providers’ profitability.

-Technology and Market Power: The United States Cement Industry, 1974-2019 (with Nathan Miller, Matthew Osborne, and Gloria Sheu)
+Technology and Market Power in the Cement Industry with Nathan Miller, Matthew Osborne, and Gloria Sheu

 We examine the evolution of market power in the cement industry over more than four decades using a structural model of procurement.
-The model matches aggregated outcomes in the data, and implies transportation costs, shipping distances, and demand elasticities that are consistent with external sources.
-Evaluating county-level outcomes throughout the contiguous United States, we find that market concentration and markups increase but that prices do not rise.
-We attribute these patterns to a technological innovation—the precalciner kiln—that lowered variable costs, increased plant-level capacities and economies of scale, and contributed to an industry shakeout in which many plants closed.
+The model matches aggregated outcomes in the data and implies transportation costs, shipping distances, and demand elasticities that are consistent with external sources.
+We find significant increases in local market concentration, but markups increase only modestly, and real prices do not rise.
+We attribute these patterns to a technological innovation—the precalciner kiln—that lowered variable costs, increased plants’ capacities and economies of scale, and contributed to an industry shakeout in which many plants closed.